Dagitali/.make/README.md

 ## Documentation

-Documentation for Setup is this README itself, plus the documents listed in the subsections that follow.
+Documentation for .make is this README itself, plus the documents listed in the subsections that follow.

 ### Community Health